 A system of carbon tariffs is also being introduced in the U.S. and Europe.

-In the UK, the British utility Drax has scrapped plans to build the country’s largest gas-fired generator in Yorkshire following fierce opposition from climate groups.
+The British utility Drax has scrapped plans to build the UK's largest gas-fired generator in Yorkshire following fierce opposition from climate groups.

 Technology is usurping gas